AmazingFriedChickken/TCTT2022-Write-Ups/Reverse Engineering & Pwnable/pwn-challenge05.md

     local_a = local_e + local_c;
 ```

-If user input 1 and 2 was lower then 0 it's will print error message
+If user input 1 and 2 was lower than 0 it's will print error message

 ```c
     if ((local_c < 0) || (local_e < 0)) {